 - Marital Status: Must be unmarried, not pregnant, and without legal obligation to support children or other dependents

 - Residence: Must reside within the boundaries of the Washington's Second Congressional District.

 - Skill / Fitness: Must meet the medical, physical and academic requirements of the Academy.

 Fill out the application on my website here.

-The deadline for submission of materials to my office is Friday, November 6, 2020.
+The deadline for submission of materials to my office is TBD.
 All materials should be sent to:

 Attn: Service Academy Nominations

 Everett, WA 98201

 My nomination application period opens May 15 each year for candidates who are high school juniors and will be seniors the following school year, current seniors or have already graduated.